 The ongoing promotion and facilitation of sustainable principles and practices for both guests and staff alike is integral to the ongoing success of Maqai Eco Resort.
 Maqai provides an island getaway in a beautiful pristine environment with cultural interaction with the local Fijian people.
 Environmental management strategies are implemented across the board, from water and waste-water management, to renewable energy, the principles of reduce, recycle and re-use, utilising local building materials, organic fruit and vegetables, coral reef protection, and ongoing support and training to up-skill staff in sustainable business practices.
 Our guest rooms are equipped with a comprehensive information booklet outlining our sustainable practices.

-    Maqai Eco Resort is one of 3 finalists in the ANZ Fiji Excellence in Tourism Awards 2016 in the Sustainability category.
-The awards are on the 17 February 2017 at the Sheraton Conference Centre, Nadi.
+Maqai Eco Resort proud winner of ANZ Fiji Excellence in Tourism Awards 2016/17 in the Sustainability category.

 MAJOR INITIATIVES INTRODUCED

 - Local Employment at all job levels and Village Inclusion.

 - Solar Power (Renewable Energy).
 Resorts can have a relatively large carbon footprint through power generation if generators are used.
 Over the past 4 years, Maqai has increased the resorts solar power capacity to the extent that the diesel generator (lower emissions than petrol generators) usage is ~5% of total power production, power-points are centralised to the main building (the Sandbar), with low power light bulbs now being replaced by extremely low demand LED lighting.